-Wattenberg's research on child welfare practice has been well-documented in the Practice Notes that she has written on topics cancer prevention and Esther in child welfare - while raising six children in Minneapolis' Prospect Park.
+Esther Wattenberg, MA, is a Professor in the School of Social Work and an Associate at the Center for Urban and Regional Affairs at the University of Minnesota.
+Her work is maintained in the University of Minnesota's Social Welfare History Archives.
+Contact: ewattenb@umn.edu cancer prevention and Esther in child welfare - while raising six children in Minneapolis' Prospect Park.
 There they socialized with prominent neighbors including a Minneapolis mayor and several University of Minnesota colleagues.
 But through the years, as the family enjoyed their tight-knit social network, Wattenberg's interests in the child welfare system never diminished.